firebird631/siis/README.md

 **IG candle limit 10k reached** : Do the maths, how many markets do you want to initiate, to fetch, how many candles history you will need, find your way, or try to ask if they can increase your limitations.
 I have no solution for this problem because its out of my possibility.

-**Help command goes out of the window** : Yes the help command can goes outside, and there is no scrolling at this time for the console view.
-It will be solved, but its the least of my priorities.
-I've some changes to improves view architectures, not finished for now, and the Web interface will be more friendly.

 **In paper-mode (live or backtesing) margin or asset quantity is missing** : A recent problem reapears with BitMex markets, I have to investigate, its annoying for live paper-mode and for backtesting.
 Similar issues could appears with assets quantities.
 Its in the priority list.